Prolactinoma

 A prolactinoma is a tumor (adenoma) of the pituitary gland that produces the hormone prolactin.
 It is the most common type of functioning pituitary tumor.
 Symptoms of prolactinoma are due to abnormally high levels of prolactin in the blood (hyperprolactinemia), or due to pressure of the tumor on surrounding brain tissue and/or the optic nerves.
 Based on its size, a prolactinoma may be classified as a microprolactinoma (<10mm diameter) or a macroprolactinoma (>10mm diameter).

 Signs and symptoms

 The most common symptoms at the time of diagnosis often differ between males and females.
-Females tend to experience more symptoms related directly to abnormal high prolactin levels, such as inappropriate lactation (occurring outside of nursing or recent childbirth) or an absence of menstruation.
+Females tend to experience more symptoms related directly to abnormally high prolactin levels, such as inappropriate lactation (occurring outside of nursing or recent childbirth) or an absence of menstruation.
 By contrast, males are more likely to initially present with symptoms of the tumor compressing their brain tissue, such as headaches and vision changes, as well as exhibit fertility issues and hormonal disruptions such as a loss of libido.

 The symptoms due to a prolactinoma are broadly divided into those that are caused by increased prolactin levels and those caused directly by the mass itself.
 Those that are caused by increased prolactin levels are: